Jayashrie23/SocketStudy/README.md

 •	The server listens for incoming connections from clients, while clients initiate connections to the server.
 •	Servers are passive, waiting for connection requests, and clients are active, initiating communication.

-3, TCP/IP Protocol:
+3. TCP/IP Protocol:

 •	Transmission Control Protocol (TCP) and Internet Protocol (IP) are the foundational protocols for socket programming.
 •	TCP provides reliable, connection-oriented communication, ensuring data integrity and order.
 •	IP facilitates the routing of data between devices in a network.

-4.Basic Socket Functions:
+4. Basic Socket Functions:

 •	Socket programming involves a set of functions provided by the operating system or programming language to create, bind, listen, accept, connect, send, and receive data through sockets.
 •	Examples of functions include socket(), bind(), listen(), accept(), connect(), send(), and recv().